HaileyStorm/CMA/CMA.md

 *   **Layer Groups & Types:** Layers are organized into groups.
 Each group contains either zero memory layers, or exactly one **CMA memory-update layer**, optionally multiple **CMA read-only layers**, and optionally multiple **local-only layers**. (see 4.2).
 *   **Group-Specific Memory:** Each layer group containing a memory-update layer manages its own independent memory states.
 *   **Forward Memory (`M_fwd`):** A primary memory state accumulating context information as the model processes chunks sequentially forward during the Forward Pass.
 Persists across chunks within an update cycle.
-*   **Lookahead Reverse Memory (`M_rev_std`):** A memory state computed via a backward pass over recent chunks (including the current chunk) *before* the Forward Pass.
+*   **Lookahead Reverse Memory (`M_rev_ahead`):** A memory state computed via a backward pass over recent chunks (including the current chunk) *before* the Forward Pass.
 Its purpose is to provide immediate preceding context to the Forward Pass.
 It is discarded after the Forward Pass completes.
 *   **Persistent Reverse Memory (`M_rev_persist`):** A backward memory state computed over recent chunks *excluding* the current chunk, calculated *after* the Forward Pass.
 It is maintained between full update cycles (e.g., during streaming generation) to provide continuity and access to recent context not yet consolidated into forward memory.
 *   **Adaptive Gating:** A mechanism allowing the model to dynamically control the influence of memory components per token (see 5).
 *   **Control Tokens:** Scalar values fused to queries indicating operational mode and progress (see 4.5).